yathAg/openroad_vsd_7nmContest/README.md

 1) Install Klayout.

- Installing from source but that takes a really ....really long time and the added fuss of getting the dependencies, making sure the path variable is correct and still after the process there were some issues.
+ Installing from source takes a really ....really long time and the added fuss of getting the dependencies, making sure the path variable is correct and still after the process there were some issues.

 Fortunately there is a .deb package and takes care of the installation with one click and can be found [here](https://www.klayout.de/build.html)